Skip to main content

 hello world! (./src/commands/hello/world.ts)

-Initialize oclif in an existing project
+Initialize oclif in an Existing Project

-$ npx oclif init
+$ oclif init

 ?
 Command bin name the CLI will export (my-pkg): my-pkg